samhattangady/mulki/content/chapter1.md

 I was extremely interested in an opportunity like this.
-However, I also knew myself well enough to know that if I went back home, and gave it some serious thought, my expertise in finding excuses would flex its muscles, and it was likely that I would be surfing Netflix videos as opposed to the gorgeous waves in the Arabian Sea.
+However, I also knew myself well enough to know that if I went back home, and gave it some serious thought, my expertise in finding excuses would flex its muscles, and it was likely that I would be surfing Youtube videos as opposed to the gorgeous waves in the Arabian Sea.

 Hence the need for one _serious_ conversation.